Syncora/Syncora-Backend/README.md

 - `inviteCode`: A unique code or token that can be used to join a private trivia game
 - `createdAt`: A timestamp when the session was created at
 - `startedAt`: A timestamp when the session was started at
+- `endedAt`: A timestamp when the session was ended at

 For example: